dlinox/link-share-api/README.md

 3. Run `npm run initDb` to create the necessary tables in the database.

-4. Run `npm run dev` to launch the server.
+4. Run `npm run dev` or `node --watch app.js` to launch the server.

 ## Users Endpoints